Punsalmaagiin Ochirbat

+Punsalmaagiin Ochirbat (Пунсалмаагийн Очирбат; 23 January 1942 – 17 January 2025) was a Mongolian politician who served as the first president of Mongolia from 1990 to 1997.
+He was the first president to be elected by direct popular vote.

 Early life and career

 Ochirbat was born on 23 January 1942 in Tüdevtei district, Zavkhan Province.
 His father is from Govi-Altai Province.
 He adopted his mother's name "Punsalmaa" after his father died in 1947.
 From 1951 to 1960, he attended school in Ulaanbaatar and then studied at the Leningrad Higher School of Mining, graduating in 1965 with a degree in mining engineering.
 That same year he returned to Ulaanbaatar and joined the Mongolian People's Revolutionary Party.

 In 1967, Ochirbat was named Chief Engineer at the Sharyn Gol coal mine in Darkhan-Uul Province before becoming deputy Minister of Mining and Geology in 1972.
 In 1976, he became a deputy in the People's Great Khural, a member of the MPRP Central Committee, and was concurrently promoted to full Minister of Mining and Geology.
 In 1985, he was appointed Chairman of the State Commission for Foreign Economic Relations and then became Minister of Foreign Economic Relations and Supplies when the commission was elevated to ministry status in 1987.